 During the term, all papers and other written work are due at the time set by the instructor.
 If there are reasons you’re unable to meet a deadline (such as illness or a family emergency), you should discuss the delay with your course instructor and arrange for a new due date.
 Extensions during term time are granted by instructors directly.

-At the end of the term, any postponement of written work due on Dean’s Date must be approved by your dean or director of studies as well as the professor in charge of the course.
-If, despite your best efforts, you cannot finish your Dean’s Date work on time, make an appointment to see your dean or director of studies to discuss an official extension — before the deadline has passed.
+At the end of the term, any postponement of written work due on Dean’s Date must be approved by your dean or assistant dean as well as the professor in charge of the course.
+If, despite your best efforts, you cannot finish your Dean’s Date work on time, make an appointment to see your dean or assistant dean to discuss an official extension — before the deadline has passed.
 You will need to receive written authorization prior to the Dean’s Date deadline, since deadlines cannot be altered after the fact.
 Normally, only short-term extensions are granted and there must be compelling circumstances beyond your control.

 What do I do if I miss a final exam because I slept through it?

-If you miss a scheduled final exam by mistake (you slept through, for instance), you must report immediately to your residential college dean or director of studies.
-If you discover your problem after hours on weekdays or any time during the weekend, leave a voice message for your dean or director of studies and call the deputy registrar immediately at 609-258-7242.
+If you miss a scheduled final exam by mistake (you slept through, for instance), you must report immediately to your residential college dean or assistant dean.
+If you discover your problem after hours on weekdays or any time during the weekend, leave a voice message for your dean or assistant dean and call the deputy registrar immediately at 609-258-7242.
 Once during your career at Princeton you may be allowed to make up a missed exam at the next available time slot, under the following conditions: 1) you have reported the missed exam within 24 hours; 2) you have never missed a scheduled exam before; 3) you are making satisfactory progress in the course; 4) there is no evidence that you were seeking to gain additional study time.
 But it’s wiser to try to ensure that you never find yourself in such a situation.

 What do I do if I fall ill before a final exam?